 # This variable takes a list of programs that message text is piped into

-# after MIME decoding, prior to display.
+# after MIME decoding, before display.

 display-filters=_LEADING("-----BEGIN PGP MESSAGE-----")_ /usr/bin/gpg-check,